AvramRobert/cchess/API.md

 Squares model the coordinate of a hypothetical piece of some colour on the board.
 Given any piece on the board, it sort-of views only its coordinate and colour, omitting its type.

-*NOTE:* A square doesn't refer to the colour of a square on the actual board surface.
+**Note:** A square doesn't refer to the colour of a square on the actual board surface.

 ### Pieces